sjbennett123/polarlarp/content/background/bloody_fist.md

 ## Dragon Orcs

 The new Uruk-Hai Bloody Fist Orcs are faster, stronger, smarter, more savage, more tactical, and more organized than traditional Orcs and the Bloody Fist of the last war.
-They are made this way by the ritual that was gifted by the Black Shadow.
+They are made this way by the ritual that was gifted by The Black Shadow.
 This process causes a tremendous amount of pain often killing the changing orc.
 Even if the orc survives it comes at a great cost.
 The pain never really stops.
 Think about how you feel with a a constant ache that never goes away.
 A headache, a backache a toothache.
 That shortness of temper and lack of patience.
 That is what being an Uruk-Hai is like.
 They just can't think and it makes them furious that others can.
 Often the behavior that we see from these orcs is visible as a short temper and a lack of ability to focus.
 Some of the behaviors that we have seen are as follows.

  - Scowling
  - Gruff Speech